MartinPacker/Db2-DDF-Analysis-Tool/README.md

   * BYMINUTE - to run a 1-step sample program that reports on a single subsystem at a 1-minute level.
   * BYSCLASS - to run a 1-step sample program that reports basic statistics for each WLM Service Class for each Db2 Subsystem ID.
   * BUCKETS - to run queries that create counts of transaction endings by minute and hour as buckets - for CPU and Response Time analysis.
+  * BUCKETS2 - similar to BUCKETS but with more and different buckets.
   * SSIDCORR - to run a 2-step sample program that reports Db2 subsystem IDs and correlation IDs.
   * SSIDMIN - to run a 1-step program that reports on all the named Db2 subsystem IDs at the 1-minute level.